Taciann62/SQL_PROJECTS_DOCUMENTATION/README.md

 ### Data Preparation
 In the initial data preparation phase, I downloaded the dataset from bigquery and observed it carfully for errors, duplicates and missing values.
 However, this dataset was already precleaned and so does not require any cleaning.
 So following the instructions of the tutor, I delved into deriving insightes from the data using the clients criteia.

-### Exploratory Data Analyis
+### Exploratory Data Analysis
 The Exploratory Data Analysis involves asking questions to discover cities from the data that meet specific conditions, such as:

 - Which city has an average temperature between 45°c and 65°c?
 - What city has an average commute time of less than 60?
-- what city has a happiness ranking of between 1 and 15?
+- What city has a happiness ranking of between 1 and 15?

 ### Data Analysis
 Below are some queries I used for the analysis: